-Amy Moranto dropped me a comment on one of my post that reminded me that I needed to post a photo for week 19 of the 52 Week Smartphone Challenge.
+Amy Moranto dropped a comment on one of my posts that reminded me that I needed to post a photo for week 19 of the 52 Week Smartphone Challenge.
 The pandemic situation has made it challenging for me to capture unique images from what would have been a diversity of weekly living.
-No photos of extended family around the dining table, or friends enjoying a pint at the local pub, or of interesting people on the train commute or walking around the financial district in New York City.
+No photos of extended family around the dining table, friends enjoying a pint at the local pub, interesting people on the train commute or walking around the financial district in New York City.
 I am limited to the inside of my home, the empty streets of nearby Hopewell Borough and Princeton, and the nearby woodlands.

-But it wouldn't be a challenge if it were easy and I am fortunate to have Amy Moranto and raconteur theonlydeadheadinthehameau join me.
-This week Amy submits the faded blooms of her neighbour's fragrant wisteria while theonlydeadheadinthehameau submits that poppies are like life itself, "they come, they age, and then they go".
+But it wouldn't be a challenge if it were easy, and I am fortunate to have Amy Moranto and raconteur theonlydeadheadinthehameau join me.
+This week Amy submits the faded blooms of her neighbour's fragrant wisteria while the theonlydeadheadinthehameau submits that poppies are like life itself, "they come, they age, and then they go".

 An example of Princeton’s Gothic Revival architecture, Pyne Library, was built 153 years ago in 1867 by architect William Appleton Potter.
 The structure made up the University Library until Firestone Library was built in 1948.
 Pyne Library then housed various administrative offices until 1965, when it was renamed East Pyne Hall and was renovated to accommodate offices and classrooms.
 East Pyne houses many liberals arts department offices and classrooms for students engaged in studies of classics, comparative literature and languages.